 Repeat the process for the opposite side of each baluster by placing the paper so the rough side faces you and is behind the baluster.

-4. Use a 1″- wide angled brush to prime and paint.
+4. Once balusters are completely dry, use a 1″- wide angled brush to prime and paint.
 This will make it easy.
 I used and up and down stroke and when my hands got tired, I did a horizontal slapping with the brush to apply the paint.
 I used 1 light coat of primer and 2 light coats of semi-gloss paint.
 Let each coat dry before applying the next.
 I did not seal it since it is very durable paint with a semi-gloss finish.